zerotier/libzt/integrations/Docker/README.md

 Set our application pre-load with `export LD_PRELOAD=./libztintercept.so`.
 This dynamically loads our intercept library into your application which allows us to re-direct its network calls to our virtual network.

-Tell the ZeroTier Network Containers service which network to connect to with `export ZT_NC_NETWORK=/var/lib/zerotier-one/nc_XXXXXXXXXXXXXXXX`.
+Tell the ZeroTier SDK service which network to connect to with `export ZT_NC_NETWORK=/var/lib/zerotier-one/nc_XXXXXXXXXXXXXXXX`.

 **Step 5: Run your new ZeroTier-enabled service**